katfionn/AIveo3/Readme.md

 # Introduction
-This is a simple MVP demo about connecting orginal API from google from worldwide but still follow it's policy
+This is a simple MVP demo about connecting orginal API from google from worldwide but still follow it's policy.
+If you want to try to generate videos with Google Veo3, this project should be your best practice to start.
 > It's...the best i can tell...u need to try the details about it and...keep your mouth shut...don't brag

 For this version(there will be no futher update😛😜😝), it can do: